thebadone231/plus-one/README.md

 ### 3. Rendering alert component

 Alerts are incorporated as part of the UI design as they can serve as important visual cues to guide users around the application.
 While these alerts could be rendered in expo, they could not be rendered when deployed in heroku.
 We are in the process of resolving this issue.
 Please refer to the screenshots above on the alerts that are already implemented in the application.

+### 4. Using of libraries which are not well documented

+React native being relatively new, although it was not hard to find libraries that suited our needs, there were usually insufficient documentation on the library itself.
+For instance, there were methods in the google autocomplete library but we were not taught how to use them.
+There were relatively few stackoverflow posts dedicated to such libraries as well.

+### 5. Realtime reading of database

+As we have a lot of data to be loaded in the home screen, we did most of them asynchronously using the useEffect hook.
+However, when a new request has been made, we have yet to be able to make it appear on the home screen in real time.
+Users are only able to see it after they quit the app and login again.
+This is also an issue when it comes to location access.
+If the user does not turn their location on prior to loggin into the app, the location service does not work as intended.

 <p align="right">(<a href="#top">back to top</a>)</p>